 Since I’ve lived in London for a combined total of over a year by now, I thought I would show you a few of my own favourite places!
 (Don’t mind my bad quality iPhone photos) I tried to list as many varied locations as possible, but you can probably tell I’ve always lived south of the river – we Southies have got cool stuff too, I promise!

 I’m not entirely sure how, but I always seem to end up at Jubilee Gardens.
-They’re located right behind the London Eye on the South Bank, and although I try to stay away from more the tourist heavy areas, this little splotch of green is perfect for escaping the sweaty crowds while still enjoying a fantastic view of the Eye, Big Ben, and the river Thames!
+They’re located right behind the London Eye on the South Bank, and although I try to stay away from more of the tourist heavy areas, this little splotch of green is perfect for escaping the sweaty crowds while still enjoying a fantastic view of the Eye, Big Ben, and the river Thames!
 For only being about 10 feet away from the main drag, the Gardens are quite calm and uncrowded.
 They’re perfect for taking a break while sight-seeing, having a picnic, or reading a book amidst the hustle and bustle of central London!

 Lower Marsh and the Cut